pullrequest/pullrequest.github.com/_posts/2013-02-12-swagger-jack.markdown

 author: feugy
 ---

 Perhaps did you already heard about [Swagger](http://developers.helloreverb.com/swagger/).
-And if not, I can only beg you to drop an eye on it.
+And if not, I can only beg you to check it out.

 Swagger is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.

 It provides:
-- specification: to write descriptors of your API
+- specification: how to write descriptors for your API
-- tools: based on this descriptors: friendly GUI for documentation, client libraries...
+- tools: based on these descriptors: friendly GUI for documentation, client libraries...

-**Swagger-jack** is one of these tools: a couple of [Express](http://expressjs.com/) middelware (the famous [NodeJS](http://nodejs.org/) Web framework) to generate your own API, and take advantage of automated input validation.
+**Swagger-jack** is one of these tools: a couple of [Express](http://expressjs.com/) middelwares (the famous [NodeJS](http://nodejs.org/) Web framework) to generate your own API, and take advantage of automated input validation.

 You'll find the source code on [github](https://github.com/feugy/swagger-jack), and the project was released on [NPM](https://npmjs.org/package/swagger-jack)

 <br/>
 ## What is swagger

-Whether you're building huge information systems or providing a single (but powerfull) REST web service, describing your API will give a better knowledge and therefore usage of your service.
+Whether you're building huge information systems or providing a single (but powerful) REST web service, describing your API will give a better knowledge and therefore usage of your service.
 And If you can benefit from a well-known standard and its tooling suite...
 It's icing on the cake.

 ![swagger-ui example](http://helloreverb.com/img/swagger-hero.png)